rickyjames35/opengl_docker_test/README.md

 # opengl_docker_test
 Simple docker image for running an OpenGL application in a docker container.

-To run this example `cd` into the repo and run the following commands:
+To run this example `cd` into the repo and run the following command:
 ```
-xhost +
+xhost + && \
 docker-compose up --build
 ```